canonical/lxd/doc/configuration.md

 coming from the profiles.

-If not present, LXD will create a "default" profile which comes with a network interface connected to LXD's default bridge (lxdbr0).
+If not present, LXD will create a "default" profile.

 The "default" profile is set for any new container created which doesn't specify a different profiles list.